 We hand out admission tickets at

 6 p.m. the evening before the clinic OR WHEN CAPACITY IS REACHED.
-We often reach capacity before 6 p.m.
-If you plan to attend, be sure to get there as early as possible since we operate on a first come, first served basis.
-People tend to line up hours in advance (it varies from location to location), so be there as early as you can.
+We often reach capacity before 6 p.m., so BE EARLY.
+If you plan to attend, get there as early as possible since we operate on a first come, first served basis.
+People tend to line up hours in advance (it varies from location to location), so BE EARLY.

 Root canals and crowns are very intensive, lengthy procedures.
 Due to the high volume of patients at every clinic, we offer a cleaning, filling, or extraction.